The skinny on eating for MS

-People living with multiple sclerosis can benefit from a healthy diet, much like everyone else.
-While there is no one diet that is guaranteed to improve MS overall, there are some things you can do to help manage the many symptoms of this often complex disease.
+People living with multiple sclerosis can benefit from proper nutrition much like everyone else.
+No one diet directly improves MS, but there are ways you can adapt your diet to manage the many symptoms of this often complex disease.

 Conclusive evidence supporting the benefits of specific diets for MS is scarce and difficult to come by.
 (We are, however, excited by a recent clinical trial announcement by the National MS Society in the U.S. that is testing dietary treatment approaches to MS fatigue!)
 Research investigating the effects of diet on the cause and treatment of MS is challenging, as these types of studies are difficult to design and control for.
 Nutritional clinical trials have too many variables, unlike studying a specific drug that researchers can control for different chemical reactions.
 It is also difficult to find a large cohort of participants willing to follow a strict elimination diet for an extended period of time without cheating.